rubymoonhead/practice-css-gradients/README.md

 # practice CSS gradients

-i learned this from my COSW10 class at LBCC.
+I first learned about CSS gradients from Prof. Graham in my COSW10 class at LBCC.

+This web page is responsive for mobile and tablet.